 Ice packs |

 The Pop Quiz Lunch Box is made by Hershel, a long-established maker of bags from Canada.
 It comes with a zippered pocket on the front.
 This insulated lunch box is well-made and has thick walls.
-The temperature inside was 65.6 degrees after six hours, making this the only soft sided lunch box that could maintain an internal temperature under 68 Fahrenheit.
+The temperature inside was 65.6 degrees after six hours, making this the only soft-sided lunch box that could maintain an internal temperature under 68 Fahrenheit.
 Although inferior to ones with built-in ice packs, you can expect good cold retention for an insulated lunch box that needs to use separate ice packs.

 Even if it's on the smaller side, we felt it could store plenty, as there was space left over after packing a water bottle and plastic container.
 It bulged a bit after putting in a banana, but the zipper closed just fine, so we can say with confidence that it has plenty of storage capacity while also being compact.
 It's lined with a leak-resistant vinyl, but don't expect perfect protection against dripping, as water leaked from the zipper when we stood it up.
-That being said, we recommend this as one of your choices if you're interested in a soft sided insulated lunch box.
+That being said, we recommend this as one of your choices if you're interested in a soft-sided lunch box.

 Width | 10.25 in. |